akka-samples/trip-agent/README.md

 ![mail_bottom.png](mail_bottom.png)

 TODO if aim for expansion
-- using workflow to reserve best value trip after query
+- using workflow to reserve best value bookingTripRequest after query
 - using timers to check if the flights/accommodations are still up (using some random)